-While enrolled in the course, every prosector is entitled to a locker.
-During your one-on-one with an LA, you will be assigned a locker.
-You will also be given a combination lock to use for the duration of the semester.
+While enrolled in the course, every prosector is entitled to a locker (if available).
+During your one-on-one with an LA, you will be assigned a locker (if available) in the hallway of the bathroom you typically would use (currently marked men and women).
+You will also be given a combination lock.